All Collections

 General settings

-1. Define how many new contacts you would like a sequence to start with each day.
-It is a useful option when you run a sequence that consists of different step types.
-For example, if you set Max daily new contacts to 25, you will not get more than 25 Call tasks within a day for example.
-This option helps to properly manage workload for reps who manually process Call and Task steps created by sequences.
+For example, if you set the Max new daily contacts limit to 25, you will not get more than 25 Call tasks in a day.
+This option helps to properly manage the workload for reps who manually handle Call and Task steps created by sequences.

-3. Set the limit of maximum first step emails (up to 10 000), which means that your sequence won't send more emails per day than this number.
+Set the limit of maximum first-step emails (up to 10 000), which means that your sequence won't send more emails per day than this number.

-Note: Max new daily contacts overrides the Max number of emails per day option.
+Important: Max new daily contacts overrides the Max number of emails per day option.
+Based on your Max new daily contacts limit, the system prepares contacts for Step 1 every day, including weekends.

 Replies Handling